Koumbaya/wumpus/README.md

 go run .
 ```
 Type `exit` any time to close the game.
 Type `reset` any time to restart from the first level.
+Type `seed` to get the seed used for randomness (debug purpose).

 There a various flags available :
 `-advanced=false`: disable advanced mode (play exactly as the original game).